 The main negative of going with a rear-facing infant seat is that your child will outgrow the seat!
 I know some parents were able to keep their kid in the rear-facing infant seat throughout the first year, whereas we had to move our son out of our seat after eight months due to him exceeding the height limit.
 However, during the eight months we used the seat, we were very thankful for the countless times we were able to get our kiddo to fall asleep in his car seat while out and about and were able to easily take him from the car to his crib without waking him.

 The jack-of-all-trades, these car seats are built to change and grow with your child.
-Depending on the model, many are designed to be able to take your newborn baby home from the hospital to grade-school age when they only need a booster seat.
+Depending on the model, many are designed to be able to take your newborn baby home from the hospital to grade-school age when they only need a backless booster seat.
 These convertible car seats allow you to buy one seat that can do many things.
-At some point, your child will be big enough to need a “race-car” looking safety seat, so convertible car seats are a great option since they’re able to be used much longer than a single-use seat.
+At some point, your child will be big enough to need a high-back booster seat, so convertible car seats are a great option since they’re able to be used much longer than a single-use seat.

-By removing layers of padding, easy headrest and harness height adjustments, pivoting the large and stable base, and LATCH installation, these car seats have been a breeze to convert as needed when our kiddo grows.
-When he outgrew his rear-facing seat, we were able to easily flip the convertible seat around to make it a forward-facing car seat.
+By removing layers of padding, easy headrest, and harness height adjustments, pivoting the large and stable base, and LATCH installation, these car seats have been a breeze to convert as needed when our kiddo grows.
+When he outgrew his rear-facing seat, we were able to easily flip the convertible seat around from the rear-facing position to make it a forward-facing car seat.

 Most convertible seats are built with metal (steel or aluminum) frames, making them much more rigid and safe but heavier than other plastic-based seats.
 In day-to-day use where the car seat remains in the same car, this isn’t an issue.
 However, if you plan to travel with your car seat, consider needing to lug a +25lb seat through an airport.
 Our family opted for a cheaper and lighter option for travel which made our airport experience much more enjoyable.
 A forward-facing seat on the plane not only allows for a much more hands-free flight but also peace of mind that your child will be safe throughout the flight.